percona/everest-doc/docs/reference/known_limitations.md

 - You cannot change the bucket name for a specific backup storage.
 Doing so will make any backups taken for that bucket unusable.

+- You can create on-demand backups using only the first three backup storages if there are more than three backup storages.

 ## Scheduled backups

+### Limitations for PostgreSQL for schedules

-Due to an issue identified in PostgreSQL, the following functionalities are currently unavailable:
+Due to PostgreSQL limitations, the following functionality is unavailable for PostgreSQL:

 - Modifying the storage location in existing schedules
 - Using the same backup storage for different schedules
 - Creating more than three schedules for PostgreSQL

-The bug may result in a situation where editing or deleting the schedules could corrupt previously taken backups, making it impossible to restore from them.
+Everest does not allow these actions to be performed because they could corrupt previously taken backups, making it impossible to restore from them.

 ## Point-in-time-recovery (PITR)